-One thing to remember is that once you have tomato blight there is not a whole lot you can do to save your tomatoes.
-The best advice is to use methods to prevent the blight from occurring
+One thing to remember is that once you have late tomato blight there is not a whole lot you can do to save your tomatoes.
+The best advice is to use methods to prevent the blight from occurring.

 Cleanup – Since early blight can survive over winter on plant debris it is essential to clean up all plant residues at the end of the previous season.
 If blight is present it can be spread by splashing water, insects and tools, so ensure to disinfect your pruning shears and try not to work in your garden when things are wet, as blight loves hot humid conditions!

 Rotate Crops – if you do have an outbreak of blight, find somewhere else to plant your tomatoes the next year, even if it is just in containers.
 Try not to plant your tomatoes near potatoes as they can carry/transfer downy mildew or blight.

 Prune and stake your plants to improve air circulation.
 This is very important for prevention.
 Remove the bottom branches especially if they are in contact with the soil.
 Planting your tomatoes in a raised bed will also improve drainage and prevent diseases from spreading.